questionmark/qm-oap-docs/docs/_sources/deliveryodata/schedule.txt

         A navigation property to all the attempts that have been initiated for this Schedule.

-    ..  od:action:: ActionableSchedules ActionableSchedule
-        :collection:

-        Reserved for future use.

     ..  od:action:: InvokeAction Edm.String
         :input: Action Edm.String, ParticipantID Edm.Int32, ObserverID Edm.Int32